Falcon 9 reusability trend data

 For my accompanying blogs, see:

-Histogram of the number of reuses of boosters for the last 100 Falcon 9 launches.Updated as of the Falcon launches of February 7, 2026.
+Histogram of the number of reuses of boosters for the last 100 Falcon 9 launches.Updated as of the Falcon launch of April 26, 2026.
 Credit: Edgar Zapata, zapatatalksnasa.com

 What is this graph above saying?
 The reuse of most Falcon 9 boosters is “less than” the high twenties.
 A few boosters have been reused slightly more.